MichelleVlza/Proyecto_COVID_HPCD/README.md

 ##### You need to have [Docker](https://www.docker.com/products/docker-desktop) and [GIT](https://git-scm.com/download/win) installed in orded to follow up the next instructions. #####

-In order to set the environment for this project you must clone the [Proyecto_COVID_HPCD](https://github.com/MichelleVlza/Proyecto_COVID_HPCD) repository in Github.
-It includes a [Dockerfile](https://github.com/MichelleVlza/Proyecto_COVID_HPCD/blob/main/MichelleValenzuela.dockerfile) and a [Script](https://github.com/MichelleVlza/Proyecto_COVID_HPCD/blob/main/Script.sh).
+To set the environment for this project you must clone the [Proyecto_COVID_HPCD](https://github.com/MichelleVlza/Proyecto_COVID_HPCD) repository in Github, it includes a [Dockerfile](https://github.com/MichelleVlza/Proyecto_COVID_HPCD/blob/main/MichelleValenzuela.dockerfile) and a [Script](https://github.com/MichelleVlza/Proyecto_COVID_HPCD/blob/main/Script.sh).

 ```
 git clone https://github.com/MichelleVlza/Proyecto_COVID_HPCD.git